Six of Crows: Plot

 The crew intercept a cart of prisoners being taken to the Ice Court and take the place of six of them.
 Due to the constant feeling of bodies pressing against him, Kaz loses consciousness, and more of his past is revealed.
 After he and his brother were conned by Pekka Rollins, a plague had swept through Ketterdam, killing many of its residents, including Jordie.
-Kaz fell ill and recovered but was mistakenly thought dead and tossed in the Reaper's Barge with the bodies for burning.
+Kaz was mistakenly thought dead and tossed in the Reaper's Barge with the bodies for burning.
 He was only able to survive by swimming to shore using Jordie's corpse as a buoy.
 The experience created an intense aversion to any sort of physical contact with human skin, prompting him to wear gloves constantly.

-He wakes up as they enter the Ice Court.
-The crew is split as men and women are taken to different wards.
-Jesper, revealed to be a Grisha Fabrikator, fashions lock picks from the cell bars.
-Kaz frees Nina and Inej from their cells while Matthias and Jesper gather as much rope as they can find.
-Kaz goes with Nina to search the other holding cells for Yul-Bayur, and while split up, Kaz deviates from the plan and finds Pekka Rollins in a cell.
+Kaz wakes up as they enter the Ice Court and the crew is split up.
+Kaz goes with Nina to search the holding cells for Yul-Bayur, but he deviates from the plan and goes on his own to find Pekka Rollins in a cell.
 Nina is spotted by guards, who manage to raise the alarm before she can kill them.
-She hurries to the basement, where Inej has scaled a six-story incinerator shaft to the roof, securing an escape route for the rest of the crew.
 With the prison alarm triggered, their plan is ruined, so they improvise to get to the center of the Ice Court.
 Inej and Nina get in by taking the place of two Menagerie girls, but only Nina gets through the guards; Inej is held back.
 Matthias and Kaz get in through a secret bridge known only to drüskelle.
 Jesper and Wylan move to destroy the ringwall gate and trigger the Ice Court's alarm.